-- Locate workshop facilities at least 100 m away from any watercourse or water body - Workshops, garages, schools and community centres and as far as practicable all other buildings must be approved by a public health inspector prior to their use - Electrical wiring and accessories in any building or structure shall be approved by the competent authority
+- Locate workshop facilities at least 100 m away from any watercourse or water body - Workshops, garages, schools and community centres and as far as practicable all other buildings must be approved by the relevant authority prior to its use. - Electrical wiring and accessories in any building or structure shall be approved by the competent authority.